Pet sitters look after people’s animals while they are away from home and they do it in the owners’ homes.

 The easiest way to get involved is to sign up with a local agency.
 Put the terms ‘pet sitting’ or ‘pet boarding’ into a search engine alongside the name of your local area.
 That will bring up agencies in your area.

 You could also get on the books of a national agency.
-Guardian Angel, for example, offers work as both a pet sitter or pet boarder.
+Trusted Housesitters, for example, lets you advertise your services.

 If you’d rather work for yourself as a pet sitter, then you’ll need to advertise your services in the local area.
 You could try and advertise in your local vet’s surgery or contact local schools to put an advert in their newsletter.